Opinion | Joni Ernst is now in trouble. Trump is a huge part of her problem.

 Ernst should be scared as well.
 There will be no miracle vaccine by November, laid-off manufacturing workers from Waterloo to Davenport will not be called back, and farmers will nervously await the crop insurance adjuster’s visit after the harvest.
 None of it is good.

-There can be October surprises.
+There could be an October surprise.
 It will have to be a doozy to unwrite this script.

 Read more: